New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 Revision: Drastically Altered

-Notes: According to noted Hardy Boys enthusiast, Tony Carpentieri, in 1961 the text was slightly modified to correct typos.
+Notes: In 1961 the text was slightly modified to correct typos.

 Bank robbers pursued by Mr. Hardy mistakenly kidnap Chet and Biff, leaving it up to the Hardy Boys to solve the crime and capture the bad guys on Blacksnake Island.